 Birding & Hiking

 One of the most famous birding areas in the United States, is a north-facing valley in the Santa Rita Mountains with riparian woodland along an intermittent stream, bordered by mesquite, juniper-oak woodlands, and pine forests.
 Madera Canyon is home to over 250 species of birds, including 15 hummingbird species.
-Visitors from all over the world arrive in search of such avian specialties as the Elegant Trogon, Elf Owl, Sulphur-bellied Flycatcher, and Painted Redstart.
-A comprehensive bird list published by FoMC, also available at the Visitor Info Station at Proctor, and trail heads.
+Visitors from all over the world arrive in search of such avian specialties as the Elegant Trogon, Elf Owl, Sulphur-bellied Flycatcher, Red-faced Warbler and Painted Redstart.
+A comprehensive bird list published by FoMC is available at the Proctor Visitor Info Station and at trail heads.

 → Birding.aba.org — news of unusual species in the canyon & Arizona.